prince-chrismc/Simple-Socket/README.md

 ```

 You can see that the amount of code required to an object for network communciation is very small and simple.

-Simple Passive Socket
+##### Simple Passive Socket
+As mentioned previously the passive socket (CPassiveSocket) is used to listen for incomming connections on some defines port.

-Now you want to build a server.
+> Now you want to build a server...
+>
 > How do you do it?

 For a practical test lets build an echo server.
 The server will listen on port 6789 an repsond back with what ever has been sent to the server.